-What is a Tile and Marble Setter?
+What Does it Take to Be a Tile and Marble Setter?

 - Measure and cut metal lath to size for walls and ceilings, using tin snips.